Business Academy Offers Free Training for Talbot County’s Small and Minority-Owned Businesses

 “The 8-week Business Academy provided by Talbot County Economic Development was incredibly helpful and informative for me,” says Greg Harris, Academy graduate and owner/operator of Harris Event Security and Eagle Pressure Washing.
 “As a minority business owner, the program gave me valuable knowledge on financing, marketing strategies, managing employees, writing policies, and time management, in addition to legal expertise that many minority/small business owners lack.”

-To graduate from the program, participants must attend and participate in each class; submit weekly homework assignments before the next class; meet with senior advisors each week; meet two times with each of their law, accounting, and human resources mentors; present cash flow projections; give a practice presentation; and give a final 15-minute PowerPoint presentation.
+To graduate from the program, participants must attend and participate in class; submit weekly homework assignments; meet with senior advisors in law, accounting, human resources, and marketing; present cash flow projections; and give a final 15-minute PowerPoint presentation.

 Applications by business owners can be made online here.